2020 Alabama Democratic presidential primary

 The 2020 Alabama Democratic presidential primary took place on March 3, 2020, as one of 15 contests scheduled on Super Tuesday in the Democratic Party primaries for the 2020 presidential election.
 The open primary allocated 52 pledged delegates towards the 2020 Democratic National Convention, distributed in proportion to the results of the primary, statewide and within each congressional district.
 The state was also given an additional 8 unpledged delegates (superdelegates), whose votes at the convention were not bound to the result of the primary.

 Five candidates ran in this primary, including former vice president Joe Biden, senator Bernie Sanders from Vermont, former New York City mayor Michael Bloomberg, senator Elizabeth Warren from Massachusetts, and representative Tulsi Gabbard from Hawaii.
 Nine other candidates who withdrew prior to the contest were also on the ballot.
 Joe Biden won by an overwhelming landslide, winning every county and congressional district in the state.
 He received 63% of the vote and was awarded 44 delegates.
 Senator Sanders came in second place, with roughly 17% of the vote and 8 delegates.
-No other candidate received any delegates: Bloomberg missed the threshold with 12% and Warren only got 6%.
+No other candidate received any delegates: Bloomberg missed the threshold with 12%, and Warren only received 6%.
 All other candidates received under 1% of the vote.

-Biden's landslide in the Yellowhammer State was unsurprising: The FiveThirtyEight forecast gave Biden a 92% chance of winning the state right before Super Tuesday.
-49% of the Democratic electorate in Alabama is African American, a group that consistently backed Biden throughout the primary.
-Black voters gave him 72% of the vote per exit polls by CNN.
-In general, he performed best in Jefferson County, encompassing Birmingham, and counties in and around the heavily Democratic Black Belt.
-He also carried voters older than 65, which tend to back more moderate Democratic candidates and turn out in greater numbers, with 78%.
-Biden carried every other demographic except for voters aged 18 to 29, a traditionally progressive voting bloc that backed Sanders 46-30.
-Sanders was more competitive amongst white and rural voters, but they were insufficient in overcoming Biden's massive advantage in the state.